bjackman/bjackman.github.io/content/posts/curl-bash.md

 [^spectrum-sandboxing]: I'm being pretty harsh here.
 Escaping a plain Podman container isn't very hard, but it _does actually require an exploit_.
 And Flatpak and Snap actually have meaningful syscall sandboxing.

+[^bash-installer]: I've also once or twice read the script that I was asked to pipe into my shell, and discovered that in fact the developers _have_ packaged their tool properly for a bunch of different distros.
+Then their script just detects which distro you're on, adds the appropriate repo to your system, and then calls the appropriate package manager.
+I guess those developers just _really_ want their "Getting Started" to be short and snappy, and assume most of their prospective users don't care about all this OS-nerd bullshit.